CREATE PUBLICATION - define a new publication

 command, the publication will

-publish the operation that actually results from the command.
-So depending
+publish the operation that results from the command.
+Depending

 , or it may not be published at all.

 Create a publication that publishes all changes in two tables:

 CREATE PUBLICATION mypublication FOR TABLE users, departments;

 Create a publication that publishes all changes in all tables:

 CREATE PUBLICATION insert_only FOR TABLE mydata WITH (publish = 'insert');